UKCloud/documentation/articles/openstack/ostack-faq.md

 ### What hypervisor do you use?

 UKCloud for OpenStack is built using KVM hypervisor technology, a trusted solution for implementing virtualised environments.

-### Does UKCloud offer dedicated, bare-metal host capabilities (OpenStack Ironic) with UKCloud for OpenStack?

-UKCloud currently does not offer dedicated, bare metal host capabilities with its UKCloud for OpenStack product.
-We do however provide "large" instances, with up to 56 vCpus and 440Gb Ram, with no overcommit.
-UKCloud also offers its 'Private Cloud for Compute' product which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.

 ### Which Disk formats does UKCloud for OpenStack support?